Charlie Coyle Game Preview: Bruins vs. Red Wings

 Coyle Season Stats Insights

+- In 10 games this season, Coyle has a plus-minus of +1, while averaging 17:06 on the ice per game.

-- Coyle has a goal in one of his seven games playedthis year, but has yet to post a multi-goal effort.
+- Coyle has scored a goal in one of 10 games this season.

-- Coyle has a point in four games this year through seven games played, but none of those games resulted in a multi-point effort.

-- In three of seven games this year, Coyle has had an assist, but no games with multiple assists.
+- In six of 10 games this season, Coyle has registered a point, but he has no games yet with multiple points.

+- Coyle has an assist in five of 10 games this season, but has not recorded two or more in a game so far.

+- Coyle's odds on his points prop carry an implied probability of 47.6% that he hits the over.

-- The implied probability that Coyle goes over his points prop total is 46.5%, based on the odds.
+- The implied probability of Coyle going over his assist prop bet, based on the odds, is 34.5%.

-- Given his moneyline odds, Coyle has an implied probability of 33.3% of going over his assist prop bet.

 Sign up for Underdog fantasy today.